samamaryna/git_assignment/README.md

 After your changes have been pushed to Github you can open a pull request by going to Pull requests menu, clicking on New pull request button.

 d.
 Give me a step by step guide on how to add someone to your repository.
+When in your repository, go to Repository Settings, then click on Collaborators, then Confirm access (if applicable), then click on the green button Add people, then search collaborators by their username, full name or email address, select from the drop down list, and click on Add "username" to this repository.
 e.
 What is the difference between git and GitHub?

 f.
 What does git diff do?